 The Office of Academic Assistance is responsible for compliance with the Americans with Disabilities Act (ADA), and manages all student requests for access accommodations due to diagnosed disabilities.
 An applicant with a documented disability must satisfy the regular admission requirements, and the nature or existence of an applicant’s disability will not affect whether he or she is admitted to the College.

 Once accepted to the College, students who wish to receive reasonable accommodations must take the following steps:

 - Complete and submit the Confidential Student Disclosure and Accommodations Request Form.

 - Along with the above-mentioned Disclosure form, provide recent documentation of a medical assessment and/or psycho-educational evaluation.
 Documentation for a psychological disorder should be current within the last twelve (12) months.

 - Documentation should explain the rationale for those accommodations with regard to the student’s specific situation

-- Students with disabilities are expected to maintain the same academic standards as other students and are expected to seek academic support if necessary.
+- Students with disabilities are expected to maintain the same academic standards as non-disability students and are expected to seek academic support if necessary.

 The Office of Academic Assistance invites students with disabilities to contact them at any time for consultation.
 All questions and concerns will be treated confidentially.
 Please note that neither the Accessibility Services Coordinator nor any other official of the College may discuss the student’s disability with the student’s parent(s), guardian(s), or instructors without the written consent of the student.